 As part of Raising the Bar, Suffolk County Council seeks to be “…an exemplar employer in supporting young people’s transition into work through the experiences it offers.”

-- Improve aspirations of young people within Suffolk or those who have come to Suffolk to study and support them into work.
+- improve the aspirations of young people within Suffolk or those who have come to Suffolk to study and support them into work

 Types of opportunity

 Our opportunities are all advertised as they arise on the Rising High in Suffolk website.

 At Suffolk County Council, we want to support people to gain useful experiences of the world of work in order to help them understand more about the types of jobs people in our organisation do and make aspirational and informed career choices.

 We are committed to providing quality experiences of work that are:

 - purposeful, relevant and really challenge you to think about your career goals and abilities